Botox® as an Alternative Treatment for TMD

 - Substantially reduced jaw tension.

-One of the major advantages of BOTOX® is that normal functions such as speaking, swallowing, and biting are left unaffected.
+One of the major advantages of Botox® is that normal functions such as speaking, swallowing, and biting are left unaffected.
 The only major change is the reduction in pain and discomfort.
-In addition, controlling TMD can also prevent serious dental problems from occurring later.
-TMD, if left untreated, can contribute to tooth decay, gum disease, and the loosening of teeth.
+In addition, controlling TMJ can also prevent serious dental problems from occurring later.
+TMJ, if left untreated, can contribute to tooth decay, gum disease, and the loosening of teeth.

-The BOTOX® injections take 10-20 minutes to administer, depending on the amount required.
-Because it is non-surgical, the BOTOX® procedure will be performed at the dental office.
+The Botox® injections take 10-20 minutes to administer, depending on the amount required.
+Because it is non-surgical, the Botox® procedure will be performed at the dental office.
 Driving ability will not be impaired by the treatment, so there is no need for a designated driver.
-The injections are no more painful than a bug bite or pinprick.
+The injections are no more painful than a bug bite or pinprick, but nitrous oxide (laughing gas) can be used to reduce anxiety if necessary.

-Normal activity can be resumed immediately after the BOTOX® treatment, but strenuous activity should be avoided for 24 hours after treatment.
-It may take 3-14 days to feel the full benefits of the treatment, but BOTOX® will continue to work for up to 3 months.
+Normal activity can be resumed immediately after the Botox® treatment, but strenuous activity should be avoided for 24 hours after treatment.
+It may take several days to feel the full benefits of the treatment, but Botox® will continue to work for up to 3 months.

-If you have any questions or concerns about TMD or BOTOX® treatment, please call (410) 257-2424 or email our office.
+If you have any questions or concerns about TMJ or Botox® treatment, please contact our office.